across-protocol/indexer/README.md

 pnpm add -D some-dev-dependency-package
 ```

-To add a dependency to a named workspace, regardless of the current workspace or directory, you can do:
+To add a dependency to a named workspace, regardless of the current workspace or directory, run the followig command:

 ```
 pnpm add some-runtime-package --filter someworkspace